kpaede/Verovio-Music-Renderer/README.md

 - Page turning buttons and automatic page turning

 ### Future Features (Help Wanted):
-- The ability to render not just from URLs but also direct code, similar to the [ABCJS plugin](https://github.com/abcjs-music/obsidian-plugin-abcjs).
 - Humdrum support.
 - Bugfixing (especially highlighting timing).
 - Making the buttons for playback, download and opening externally work somehow in the mobile version of Obsidian.